coderefinery/coderefinery.org/content/join/meetings.md

 The next large CodeRefinery workshop is always around the corner, so we dedicate many of our meetings to the preparation and planning of it.
-Some meetings may have more specialized topics, which we will list here:
+Some meetings may have more specialized topics.
+Please refer to the [team meeting notes and agenda document](https://hackmd.io/@coderefinery/team-meeting) to find out about the topic.

-- 2025-02-03 CodeRefinery ambassador call

 ## Open house events